Environmental Factors

 John Donne

 Growing up, who did you parents vote for?
 Which news programs did they watch and what comments did they make?
 What kind of neighborhood did you live in?
+What social groups did you belong to?
 All of these contributed to how you view the world.
 When people are exposed over and over again to what their parents and friends say, to the way news and media they watch presents information, to the way people are living in their town or city, our brain wiring gets reinforced in particular ways.
 Most of us go through life unaware that the reality we experience is subjectively our own and is based on how environmental factors as well as genetics shape how our brains interpret the stimuli around us.
 In a certain sense, the idea that each of us is a discreet individual with complete autonomy of will is false.
 Each of us is an open system both being influenced by and influencing others.

 Reality as a negotiated social construct